-The easiest cabinets to paint are oak, cherry, and maple cabinets.
+The easiest cabinets to paint are tight grained woods such as cherry, or maple cabinets.
 Previously painted cabinets need extra steps in prepping them if the paint is at all peeling and cracking.
 Additionally, cabinets with loosening veneers over MDf panels need major work to prep, and at times it is best to start over.

 Remember that your paint only adheres as well as the surface it is put on!

 For more information about our services click here.